Trim (computing): SCSI

 SCSI provides the UNMAP command (a full analog of TRIM), and the WRITE SAME command (10 and 16 variants) with the UNMAP flag set.

 SD/MMC

 The MultiMediaCard and SD ERASE (CMD38) command provides similar functionality to the ATA TRIM command, although it requires that erased blocks be overwritten with either zeroes or ones.
 A DISCARD sub-operation is further defined in eMMC 4.5, and optionally in SDHC and SDXC cards, that more closely matches ATA TRIM in that the contents of discarded blocks can be considered indeterminate (i.e., "don't care").

 NVM Express

-The NVM Express command set has a generic Dataset Management command set, for hinting the host's intent to the storage device on a set of block ranges.
-One of its operations, DEALLOCATE performs trim.
-It also has a WRITE ZEROES command that provides a DEALLOCATE hint and allows the disk to trim and return zeroes.
+The NVM Express command set has a generic Dataset Management command, for hinting the host's intent to the storage device on a set of block ranges.
+If that command is executed with the Attribute – Deallocate (AD) bit set to 1 in Command Dword 11, it performs trim.
+It also has a Write Zeroes command, which contains a Deallocate (DEAC) bit in Command Dword 12 that allows the disk to trim and return zeroes.